+General dangers of Ativan addiction include seizures, depression, anxiety, panic attacks, and more.
 When someone takes it in very high amounts or combines it with other drugs, even death is possible.

 After a person uses Ativan, it takes about 2 hours to feel its full effects.
 The average half-life of Ativan is around 12 hours.
 It can take 10-20 hours or even more to eliminate it from the body completely.
 A number of factors can determine how long Ativan will stay in the system, such as:

 The half-life and thus staying time are different for different benzodiazepines.